 An idea garden is simply a place to park your ideas.
-But it’s not just about planting your ideas somewhere – these seeds need sun and water, as it were.
-Without getting the energy and attention they need, they’ll become just another idea that never sees the light of day.
+But it’s not just about planting your ideas somewhere — these seeds need sun and water, as it were.
+Without getting the energy and attention they need, they’ll become just more ideas that never see the light of day.

-To make this more tangible, I’ll use my blog idea garden as an example.
-In a folder on my server are a bunch of text files with a title that represents the idea or topic for the post.
+To make this concept more tangible, I’ll use my blog idea garden as an example.
+In a folder on my server are a bunch of text files, each with a title that represents the idea or topic for the post.
 Here’s what it looks like:

 There’s a very delicate balance between giving some time for incubating ideas and dwelling upon them for too long.
 If you try to push the idea out before it’s ready, it lacks the richness of a well-formed idea.
 On the other hand, if you hold on it too long, it loses its power and can become forgotten.
 Learn how long to hold onto an idea before sharing it — because great ideas are a social product.

 Another reason I do it the way I do it is because it’s relatively fiddle-proof.
-If I have an idea, I’ll start a new text document (since Textmate stays open, this is a key stroke), write the idea in my head in the text window, and get back to whatever else I was doing.
+If I have an idea, I’ll start a new text document (since Textmate stays open, this is a keystroke), write the idea in the text window, and get back to whatever else I was doing.
 When I’m done with that, I’ll come back to the seedling, name it, and save it in the garden.

 If I see that it needs some more work or that it connects with another idea in the garden (or on the blog), I’ll highlight that and then save it.
 Sometimes, if I have time, I’ll go ahead and write out the post.
 The main point, though, is that the seedling is there.
 It’s not lost somewhere in my head, and I’m not monkeying around with the app du jour to see how it works.

-A downside to doing it this way is that I sometimes get bottlenecked – I see that I need to write about certain ideas before I write about others for presentation purposes and logical flow.
+A downside to doing it this way is that I sometimes get bottlenecked — I see that for presentation purposes and logical flow, I need to write about certain ideas before I write about others.
 There is a tendency to get stuck on the preceding ideas, but I’ve gotten better about disregarding that and writing, but not posting, later ideas just so I can see the best way to lead into them.

-It’s hard for me to give specific advice for how to set up your idea garden in a post because it’s really dependent on your workflow, processes, and creative pursuit.
+It’s hard for me to give specific advice here on how to set up your idea garden because it’s really dependent on your workflow, processes, and creative pursuit.
 However, having an idea garden is a sure way to keep your creativity flowing and your ideas growing.